zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/dispatchables-and-events.md

 capabilities.

 As developers, we want to make sure the code we write is efficient and elegant.
 Oftentimes, optimizing for one optimizes for the other.
-The way we're going to set up our pallet up to optimize for both will be to break-up the "heavy lifting" dispatchable functions into private helper functions.
+The way we're going to set up our pallet to optimize for both will be to break-up the "heavy lifting" dispatchable functions into private helper functions.
 This improves code readability and reusability too.
 As we'll see, we can create private functions which can be called by multiple dispatchable functions without compromizing on security.
 In fact, building this way can be considered an additive security feauture.

 :::info
-Check out [this how-to guide](docs/basics/basic-pallet-integration/) about writing and using helper functions to learn more.
+Check out [this how-to guide](../../basics/helper-functions/) about writing and using helper functions to learn more.
 :::

 Before jumping into implementing this approach, let's first paint the big picture of what combining dispatchables and helper functions looks like: